 NARM requires recertification for all CPMs every three years.
 Recertification requires 25 continuing education credit hours and 5 hours of peer review.
 Continuing education acquired to meet the Midwifery Bridge Certificate will also count toward CPM recertification, but not all work accepted for recertification will count toward the Midwifery Bridge Certificate.
 CPMs are responsible for tracking their Continuing Education credit hours, documentation, and dates to meet both the CPM recertification requirements and the Midwifery Bridge Certificate requirements.

-The contact hours leading to the Midwifery Bridge Certificate must include a minimum in each of the following three categories:
+The 50 contact hours leading to the Midwifery Bridge Certificate must include the following:

-Courses must be accredited and must fit into these categories.
+Courses must be accredited and listed under approved topics for each category.
 Where the information is available, links are provided on the individual category pages listed above.
 It is not necessary to only use these links, as continuing education sessions will be developed for state and national conferences as well as new on-line options in addition to those currently identified.
 If there is any question about a course please send an email to MBC@narm.org.

 CEUs must have been granted by an accrediting organization such as MEAC, ACOG, ACNM, AWHON, AAFP, State Health Depts., Nursing or Perinatal Associations, etc.

 Continuing Education certificates must be submitted with the Midwifery Bridge Certificate application and must include the title of the course, the instructor signature, the accrediting agency, and the number of credit hours defined according to Maternal, Newborn, or Other Topics.

 Note to Providers and Midwives: If you are developing a course or know of a course which meets these topic requirements and is accredited, please send us a link, and we will list it on the appropriate Category webpage.
 Course links, credit hours, and cost are listed where known, but may be subject to change.
 Send updates to MBC@narm.org.